loisr/Mod-3-Project-Books/README.md

 # Predicting Authors of Books

 ## Motivation
 We wanted to see if we could predict an author of a book by it’s text using NLP and Machine Learning.
-Our goal was to create a model that we could input a book (or a chapter, sentence or even word) to predict the author.
-If a model like this has enugh data, it could be used to guess ghost writters of a book, or guess pen names of well known authors who write other books on the side.
+Our goal was to create a model that we could input a book (or smaller passages) to predict the author.
+We are hopeful that given enough data a more expansive version of this model could be used in plagarism detection and aid in the identification of unidentified texts.
 ## Sources
-We took txt files of books from http://textfiles.com/etext/AUTHORS/ and Project Gutenberg.
+We took .txt files of books from http://textfiles.com/etext/AUTHORS/ and Project Gutenberg.
 We wanted to make sure that all of the books that we used were part of the public domain, so no modern authors were included.
 We looked at 239 books from 16 different authors.
-We also didn't want to try to deal with differences in translations, so we only chose authors who wrote in English.
+We anticipated that translations of books would not be a reliable input as there could potentially be significant differences in vocabulary between different translators, so we excluded foreign authors from our data collection.
 ## Exploratory Data Analysis of our DataFrame
 DataFrame Head: This shows the top five rows of our dataframe.
 Author is our Target (y) variable while text is our independent variable: